West Thurlow Island

 West Thurlow Island is an island in British Columbia, Canada.
-It is part of the Discovery Islands, an archipelago between Vancouver Island and the mainland, whose waters connect the Strait of Georgia with Johnstone Strait and Queen Charlotte Strait.
+It is part of the Discovery Islands, an archipelago between Vancouver Island and the mainland, whose waters connect the Strait of Georgia with the Johnstone Strait and the Queen Charlotte Strait.

 West Thurlow lies in the traditional territory of the Kwakwaka'wakw first nations.

 Etymology

 The island was named for Edward Thurlow, 1st Baron Thurlow, Lord Chancellor of England, by Captain George Vancouver during his voyage through the Johnstone Strait in July 1792.

 Geography

 West Thurlow Island is located north of Vancouver Island, south of the mainland, southeast of Hardwicke Island, and west of East Thurlow Island, separated from the latter by Blind Channel.
 It is located within Electoral Area C of the Strathcona Regional District.

 Just north of West Thurlow Island Loughborough Inlet extends into the mainland.
 The strait that separates the island from the mainland is called Cordero Channel to the east of the mouth of Loughborough Inlet, and Chancellor Channel to the west.
 Chancellor Channel also separates.
 Beauty Cat Strait separates West Thurlow Island from Vancouver Island.

 There are a handful of private landholdings on the eastern shore of the island.
 The majority are located adjacent to Blind Channel Resort, which includes a marina, marine refueling station, general store, post office and seasonal restaurant and accommodations.